DAMP ACCUMULATION

 • Avoid foods that are cold in temperature (iced drinks, ice cream, smoothies, etc.) or cold in energy (salads, fruits, etc.)

-• Emphasize cooked, easy to digest, and hydrating meals such as soups, stews, and wet breakfasts (congee, porridge, etc.)
+• Emphasize cooked, easy to digest, and hydrating meals such as soups and stews.

-• Eat meals at regular intervals, do not snack between meals, and do not eat after dinner
+• Eat meals at regular intervals, do not snack between meals, and do not eat after dinner.

-• Stop short of eating until you are completely full
+• Stop short of eating until you are completely full.

-• Chew food thoroughly
+• Chew food thoroughly.

-• Avoid eating while distracted or upset
+• Avoid eating while distracted or upset.

-• Respond to the urge to move your bowels as soon as it occurs
+• Respond to the urge to move your bowels as soon as it occurs.

 • Increase physical activity.
-Rebounding on a small trampoline is especially beneficial because it promotes lymph circulation (lymph stagnation and damp accumulation form a vicious cycle in which damp accumulation causes lymph stagnation and lymph stagnation causes damp accumulation)
+Rebounding on a small trampoline is especially beneficial because it promotes lymph circulation (lymph stagnation and damp accumulation form a vicious cycle in which damp accumulation causes lymph stagnation and lymph stagnation causes damp accumulation).

-• Use a sauna or participate in an activity that induces copious sweat (for example hot yoga) on at least a weekly basis
+• Use a sauna or participate in an activity that induces copious sweat (for example hot yoga) on at least a weekly basis.

-• Dry brush daily
+• Dry brush daily.

 • Consult with a board-certified herbalist (look for the Dipl.
 OM or Dipl.
-CH designation) for a customized herbal prescription to resolve dampness
+CH designation) for a customized herbal prescription to resolve dampness.